 Internal heating due to ESR can increase ageing and should be taken into account by applying a margin in temperature.

-Where ESR is not known at the frequency of a ripple current, an extrapolation of the ESR value and resonance (from manufacturer’s or test data) should be made where possible.
+Where ESR is not known at the frequency of a ripple current, an extrapolation of the ESR value and resonance, from manufacturer’s or test data, should be made where possible.

 Derating

 ECSS-Q-ST-30-11_0140036